• Home

 What actually shipped on launch day

-The Overwatch Switch 2 Edition launched on April 14, 2026, timed to coincide with Season 2 of the newly rebranded Overwatch (the game previously known as Overwatch 2, which was itself previously known as Overwatch).
-The port was marketed with promises of improved visuals and performance parity with the PS4 and Xbox One versions, specifically targeting up to 60fps.
+The Overwatch Switch 2 Edition went live on April 14, 2026, timed to coincide with Season 2 of the newly rebranded Overwatch (the game previously known as Overwatch 2, which was itself previously known as Overwatch).
+The port promised improved visuals and performance matching the PS4 and Xbox One versions, specifically targeting up to 60fps.

-Here's the thing: that 60fps target did not materialize.
-Players on the Overwatch subreddit began flagging performance problems almost immediately after launch, with multiple threads calling the Switch 2 Edition a "lazy mess."
-The more alarming claim, backed up by player reports, was that the game was running at a lower framerate than the original Switch version.
+That 60fps target never showed up.
+Players on the Overwatch subreddit started reporting performance issues almost immediately after launch, with multiple threads calling the Switch 2 Edition a "lazy mess."
+The more troubling claim, backed up by player reports, was that the game was running at a lower framerate than the original Switch version.
 Not the same.
 Worse.

 Some players speculated Blizzard had shipped the wrong build entirely, which would at least explain how a more powerful piece of hardware ended up with a worse-performing version of the same game.